 Strength for the Journey

-Several years ago I received a letter from Pat Williams, Senior Vice-President of the Orlando Magic (a pro basketball team in the NBA).
+About six months ago I received a letter from Pat Williams, Executive Vice-President of the Orlando Magic (a pro basketball team in the NBA).
 Although I had never met Mr. Williams, I knew he was a brilliant sports executive and also a fervent Christian.
 He wrote to say that he was working on a book about the life of Christ and wondered if I had any thoughts that might be helpful.
 I jotted down a page or two of ideas and sent them to him by e-mail.
-Several days later he called and we had an excellent conversation.
-Eventually he sent me a copy of his book called How to be Like Jesus: Lessons on Following in His Footsteps.
-In looking through it, I came across a chapter called “How to Endure Like Jesus.”
+Several days later he called and we had a great talk.
+We have since exchanged several e-mails.
+On Friday afternoon I got a copy of his brand-new book, How to be Like Jesus: Lessons on Following in His Footsteps (Faith Communications).
+It’s over 400 pages long so I haven’t had time to do much more than browse through it.
+But I did look closely at the chapter called “How to Endure Like Jesus.”
 Page 237 contains a quote from German theologian Otto Dibelius, a leader of the anti-Nazi resistance movement in World War II: “God does not lead his children around hardship, but leads them straight through hardship.
 But he leads!
 And amidst the hardship, he is nearer to them than ever before.”
 That’s a striking way to put it.
 Not around hardship but straight through it.

 Life is a journey for all of us, and that journey is not always easy.
 There are hard days and difficult nights and sometimes there are weeks and months and years where the road seems to lead from one hardship to another.
 If we live long enough, we’ll have plenty of chances to get the battle scars Pat Williams talked about.
 No one gets a free ride and no one is exempt from the troubles of the world.